 1972 - Present, Registered Professional Geologist, Idaho.
 Registration No. 286.
 (8/15/1972)

-2013 - Applicant for Arizona, California, and Maine for Certification for Professional Geologist, Approved for March 7, 2014.
+2014 - Applicant for Arizona, California, and Maine for Certification for Professional Geologist, Approved for March 7, 2014.
 Passed ASBOG Geology Fundamentals and Practice of Geology Exam taken March 7, 2014.

 Certified Scientist #25, New Mexico Environment Department, Expired 12/31/02 with termination of certification program.